 Given the size of the school and financial constraints, there is no alumni office.
+The Board, with encouragement from the alum representative, has agreed to fund a parti-time Advancement Director.
 Outreach to alumni is informal and strongest while the recent graduates are enrolled in local high schools.
 Once graduates leave the area for college, outreach generally occurs only once a year through the Annual Fund mailing.
-Although there has been some conversation about more frequent and formalized outreach, this a personnel issue and no funding is available.
-There is alumni representation on the Board, and there is an alumni Facebook group that is administered by an alum with no school oversight.
+Although there has been some conversation about more frequent and formalized outreach, this is a personnel issue.
+There is alumni representation on the Board, and there is an alum Facebook group that is administered by an alum with no school oversight.

 The student body of Emerson Academy is diverse, as is the faculty.
 There is a commitment by the faculty to address global issues in the classrooms and encourage students to look beyond their immediate area.
 Eighth-grade students have a service requirement for graduation, and these projects are presented in a Middle School Assembly.
 The Standard 11 Committee discussed how to share these projects with the whole school community including parents.
 Student diversity is not only celebrated but respect for one another is fostered throughout the everyday events of the school.
-The teachers have received extensive diversity training for the purpose of aligning the school culture with its mission.
+The teachers have received extensive diversity training over the past two years for the purpose of aligning the school culture with its mission.
 Critical reading and critical thinking are encouraged across the curriculum.
 Conversation and discussion are a part of all classrooms, and students are intentionally taught how to listen to various perspectives and disagree respectfully.